Discover where you should go for your perfect African safari

 Madagascar’s Wildlife

 It’s believed that Madagascar’s diverse range of lemur species evolved after they floated to the island around 60 million years ago.
 Today, there are over 100 species of lemur, all of which are endemic to the country.
-You’ll most likely recognise the panda-faced ring-tailed lemur, the “dancing” sifaka and the indri, which has a call much like whale song.
+You’ll most likely recognize the panda-faced ring-tailed lemur, the “dancing” sifaka, and the indri, which has a call much like whale song.

-Other species to look out in Madagascar include endangered chameleons, cat-like fossa, brightly-coloured frogs and insects, as well as a few pesky animals missing from the Central Park Zoo…
+Other species to look out for in Madagascar include endangered chameleons, cat-like fossa, brightly colored frogs and insects, and a few pesky animals missing from the Central Park Zoo.

 Why we love it

-Madagascar is the county for true lovers of the weird, wonderful and absolutely marvellous!
+Madagascar is the country for lovers of the weird, wonderful, and marvelous!
 Venture into the parks to find some of the amazing animals that call this island home, but spotting chameleons in the garden of your lodge is just as thrilling as seeing lemurs bound through the trees.
-And the wildlife is not only on land - look to the oceans to see whales, dolphins, sharks and pristine dive sites
+And the wildlife is not only on land - look to the oceans to see whales, dolphins, sharks, and pristine dive sites.

 Malawi Safaris